khulnasoft-lab/design.khulnasoft.com/.gitlab/merge_request_templates/component-guideline.md

 - [ ] Added description to this MR explaining the reasons for the proposed change, and what is out of scope, per [say-why-not-just-what][transparency]
 - [ ] Follow the [Pajamas Voice & Tone Guidelines][voice-and-tone] and [GitLab Documentation Style Guide][style-guide]
 - [ ] Link components to and from other `related` components on the `.md` file, where helpful
 - [ ] Assign to DRI for review.
-All GitLab designers are reviewers, but you can also assign it directly to a [trainee maintainer][ux-maintainers]
+All GitLab designers are reviewers, but you can also assign it directly to a [trainee maintainer][pajamas-assignments]
 - [ ] Apply the correct component label
 - [ ] Select a due date or milestone